 States will often differ on certain leasing and rental requirements, so it is important to familiarize yourself with your state’s laws.

 Some states may impose stricter right of entry laws for a landlord, while others may allow landlords to enter without giving any proper notice.
-Becoming acquainted with your state’s specific laws will help you create a comprehensive and complete Lease/Rental Agreement and protect your legal and financial rights.
+Becoming acquainted with your state’s specific laws will help you create a comprehensive and complete rental agreement and protect your legal and financial rights.

 1. New Jersey Residential Lease Agreement Sample